9 sessions starting May 6.

-"What is MAPP training?" is the question that many people ask when they learn that they need this 10-session (30 hour) course to foster or adopt a child from the Department of Children and Families (Formerly the Department of Social Services).
+"What is MAPP training?" is the question that many people ask when they learn that they need this 30 hour course to foster or adopt a child from the Department of Children and Families (Formerly the Department of Social Services).

 MAPP (Massachusetts Approach to Partnerships in Parenting) is adapted from a program developed at the Child Welfare Institute and has been redesigned by the Massachusetts Department of Children and Families in 2001.

 Typically, the instructors are experienced social workers along with an experienced foster or adoptive parent.
 This course must be started before the homestudy begins and it covers the information necessary to make an informed decision about adopting a waiting child from DCF.

 The course is divided into sessions and covers the following topics:

 - Permanency planning for children in state care

 - The effects of maltreatment on development

 - Behavioral support